aniyahb/AniyahBunn_Capstone/README.md

 - Management: Allow editing, adding, and removing meals from the planner.
 - Integration: Link with saved recipes to seamlessly add recipes to the meal plan.

-**Stretch Features**

-Shopping List
-- Functionality: Automatically generate a shopping list based on selected recipes and meal plans.
-- Customization: Allow users to modify the shopping list by adding, removing, or editing items.

-Social Sharing
-Functionality: Integrate sharing options for users to share recipes and meal plans with friends and family.

 ----------------------------------------------------------------------------